OPR-Project/OpenPlaceRecognition/docs/source/featured_modules/07_invariant_place_recognition_pipeline.rst

-You should start with initializing neural model :class:`opr.models.place_recognition.base.LateFusionModel` with the image and cloud modules.
+You should start with initializing neural model :class:`opr.models.place_recognition.base.LateFusionModel` with the image, cloud, semantic and SOC modules.
 The recommended way to do this is to use the `configs/model/place_recognition/multimodal_semantic_with_soc_outdoor.yaml <https://github.com/OPR-Project/OpenPlaceRecognition/blob/main/configs/model/place_recognition/multimodal_semantic_with_soc_outdoor.yaml>`_ config file to instantiate the model with Hydra and load the weights from the